Isaac Okoro NBA Preview vs. the Knicks

 Knicks 2022-23 Defensive Insights

-- The Knicks were the seventh-ranked squad in the NBA last season, allowing 42 boards per game.
+- The Knicks were the 13th-ranked squad in the NBA in assists conceded per game last season, at 25.1.

-- Allowing an average of 25.1 assists last year, the Knicks were the 13th-ranked squad in the NBA.
+- In terms of three-point defense, the Knicks were ranked 25th in the NBA last season, allowing 13 makes per game.

-- The Knicks gave up 13 made 3-pointers per game last year, 25th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!